 The 60-Day Rollover Rule and Its Costly Consequences

-When you take a distribution from your 401(k) or IRA intending to deposit it elsewhere, you have exactly 60 days to complete the rollover.
-Not 61 days.
-Not “about two months.”
-Sixty calendar days from the date the funds leave your account.
+Here’s the deal: when you take a distribution from your 401(k) or IRA with the plan to deposit it somewhere else, you get exactly 60 days to complete that rollover.
+Not 61.
+Not “roughly two months.”
+Sixty calendar days from the moment those funds leave your account.

-Miss that deadline by even one day, and the entire distribution becomes taxable income.
-Plus, if you’re under 59½, you’ll owe the 10% early withdrawal penalty.
-And there’s another trap waiting: the 20% mandatory withholding that makes the 60-day window even harder to navigate.
+Miss that deadline by even a single day?
+The entire distribution becomes taxable income.
+And if you’re under 59 and a half, tack on the 10% early withdrawal penalty.
+But wait — there’s another trap lurking that most people don’t see coming: the 20% mandatory withholding.
+That one makes the whole 60-day window significantly harder to navigate than it sounds.

 The 20% Withholding Problem

-When your 401(k) administrator sends you a check—rather than transferring directly to another custodian—they must withhold 20% for federal taxes.
-This is mandatory.
-You cannot opt out.
+When your 401(k) administrator cuts you a check — instead of transferring funds directly to another custodian — they’re required to withhold 20% for federal taxes.
+This isn’t optional.
+You can’t talk them out of it.
+It’s the law.

 - You request a $100,000 distribution